SalGouda/SalGouda/README.md

 - 👋 Hi, I’m @salmagouda
-- 👀 I’m interested in Computational Neuroscience, Statistics, ML, and Data
+- 👀 I’m interested in Data, Statistics, Programming, Data Engineering, ML Engineering
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Engineering
 - 💞️ I’m looking to collaborate on Bussiness and Research Projects
-- 📫 How to reach me? salma.juda96@gmail.com
+- 📫 How to reach me?
+[LinkedIn](https://www.linkedin.com/in/salmagouda/)

 <!---
 salmagouda/salmagouda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.